 Did you know an elephant’s spine is not designed to support heavy loads?
-Oftentimes overworked, the heavily burdened elephants are made to walk repeated treks throughout the day without access to food or water.
+Oftentimes overworked, the heavily burdened elephants are made to walk repeated treks throughout the day without access to food or clean water.
 Constant rubbing of their harnesses or improper equipment causes skin soars and dangerous infections.
 When new mothers are working, their babies instinctively struggle to follow them throughout their long workdays.
 Under this stress, a mother may cease to lactate.
 Needless to say, the mortality rate is high for those baby elephants.

 What do you do?